Reviewed by: MyTaxRebate Team on 9 Mar 2026 | Authority: s.462B TCA 1997 | TDM Part 15-01-41

 Evidence Required for Non-Resident SPCCC Claims

-A non-resident SPCCC claim requires all the standard SPCCC evidence: proof of claimant status, proof of the child's residence with the claimant as principal carer, and an address history.
-Our SPCCC evidence checklist covers each of these standard record categories in detail — all of which remain relevant for non-resident claims.
+A non-resident SPCCC claim requires all the standard SPCCC evidence: proof of claimant status, proof of the child's residence with the claimant as primary claimant, and an address history.
+Our SPCCC evidence checklist covers each of these standard record categories in detail - all of which remain relevant for non-resident claims.
 In addition, a non-resident claim requires evidence of total worldwide income for the relevant year, to demonstrate that the Irish-income condition is met.

 Income evidence typically includes payslips, employment contracts, tax assessments from the country of residence, and any other records that show the complete picture of the claimant's worldwide income during the tax year.
-Revenue needs to be satisfied that the non-resident condition is genuinely met before allowing the credit, not simply asserted.
+Revenue needs to be satisfied that the non-resident condition is genuinely met before allowing the credit, not asserted.

 Gathering this evidence from multiple jurisdictions adds complexity.
 Translating foreign-language documents and reconciling different countries' tax records takes time and requires careful organisation.
 This is one of the reasons non-resident SPCCC claims benefit from professional handling.